codemagic-ci-cd/codemagic-docs/content/yaml/building-a-flutter-app.md

     - flutter build apk --release

-### Building universal .apk from an existing app bundle with user specified keys
+### Building universal .apk from an existing app bundle with user-specified keys

 If your app settings in Codemagic have building Android App Bundles enabled, we will automatically include a script for generating a signed `app-universal.apk` during the YAML export.
 If you are creating a YAML file from a scratch, add the following script to receive that file: